pjreed/ssh_machine/README.md

 - The paths to ROS nodes are resolved before the command is sent over the SSH channel, meaning nodes must be installed on both the local and remote host and they must be in the same path.
+    - A side effect of this is that you must have the same ROS distrubtion installed on every host; for example, if you try to launch a node with the package `demo_nodes_cpp` and executable `talker` on a remote host, if the local host is using ROS Foxy, then it will be resolved to `/opt/ros/foxy/lib/demo_nodes_cpp/talker` before it is executed on the remote host.
 - The ssh connection is not very customizable; it will connect as the user who is running the launch script, and it will not prompt the user for a password, so you must have public key authentication correctly configured.